 The water is clear and breathtakingly cold (we like to have a little paddle).
 There is a boating shed at the near end of the loch and we often come across people out kayaking, canoeing or paddle boarding on the loch.

 Near the end of the loch is Glass-allt shiel, which is owned by Balmoral estate and built by Queen Victoria as a retreat following the death of Prince Albert.
 The woodland around here is another great place to stop for a picnic.
 (Behind the lodge is a basic bothy and the start of the path up the waterfalls to Lochnagar).

 A bus service runs through summer from the nearest town, Ballater.
-Car parking is available at a cost of £4 per day (last time i checked).
-During summer and holidays, it fills up very quickly.
+Car parking is available at a cost of £4 per day (last time I checked).
+During summer and holidays, it fills up very quickly and i would advise heading there as early as possible to snag a parking spot.
 There is a great information lodge near the start of the walk, open all year round and public toilets available nearby.

 A walk here will most likely whet your appetite for a longer walk into the Cairngorms.
-If you want to stretch your legs further, the walk up Lochnagar is well worth doing (allow 7+ hours) or for the very fit, you may wish to do the full white mounth circuit taking in 5 munros, something I’m yet to do.
+If you want to stretch your legs further, the walk up Lochnagar is well worth doing (allow 7+ hours) or for the very fit, you may wish to do the full white mounth circuit taking in 5 munros.